Come Back (Jessica Garlick song)

-"Come Back" is a single released by Welsh pop singer Jessica Garlick which was the entry for 2002 Eurovision Song Contest.
+"Come Back" is a single released by Welsh pop singer Jessica Garlick.
+It in the Eurovision Song Contest 2002.

 Background

 Composition

 The song was written by Martyn Baylay then an airline pilot from Birmingham who prior to "Come Back" had made seven unsuccessful attempts to place a composition in the UK national preselection round for Eurovision, also known as A Song for Europe.
 Baylay would recall: "I had always tried to deliberately write a song for the Contest, I would try anything to get in, I studied form so to speak and tried to create the perfect contest song.
 None of this was successful, so when I thought I don't care about formula any more, I sent in 'Come Back' and it won."
 The demo of "Come Back" submitted to the BBC to consider for A Song for Europe featured vocalist Bernie Nolan.